Sudhanshus25/Survey-form/README.md

 It is my first project on HTML and a little of CSS.
 <br>
-I used different types of input field in this project.
+I used different types of input fields in this project.

 # Preview